emqx/emqx-docs/en_US/getting-started/log.md

 # Log & Trace
 ## Control log output
-EMQ X Broker supports log output to the console or log file, or both, which can be configured in `emqx.conf`:
+EMQX Broker supports log output to the console or log file, or both, which can be configured in `emqx.conf`:
 ```
 log.to = file
 ```